-Take Your Church Flyer Game Higher
+Communicate!
+Take Your Catholic Church Flyer Game Higher

-LPi • Oct 27, 2022
+LPi • October 27, 2022

 Have you ever heard the phrase “work smarter, not harder”?
 When it comes to church events, having a work smarter goal can save you some major headaches over the course of your event planning and execution.
-We all know that having professional looking flyers and advertisements for your event or program is essential to people attending or signing up, but let’s be realistic — how many graphic designers do you actually have on your church staff to make them?
+We all know that having professional looking flyers and advertisements for your event or program is essential to people attending or signing up, but let’s be realistic — how many graphic designers do you actually have on your Catholic church's staff to make them?
 If your answer is NONE then, this blog is for you!
 We’ll outline a few best practices, give you some examples (scroll to the bottom if you want to skip to these), and share about a template tool that can save you loads and loads of time!

 Too Many Words!